 If there is an executive in your office whose work you admire, ask if you can have a coffee meeting with them.
-This is a great opportunity to ask for career advice, and get an idea what made them the success they are today.
+This is an excellent opportunity to ask for career advice and get an idea what made them the success they are today.
 If they say no, you have lost nothing.
 If they say yes, you have potentially made a great networking connection.

 5. Write your farewells

 Take advantage of the free time you will have during your last week of work and write your coworkers farewell notes.
-Make it personal by thanking them specifically for assistance they gave you, or ways they supported you in your role.
+Make it personal by thanking them individually for the assistance they gave you, or ways they supported you in your role.
 Include your contact details so you can catch up in the future.
-Go the extra mile and handwrite these notes, it makes more of a lasting impact.
+Go the extra mile and hand write these notes; it makes more of a lasting impact.

 6. Finish up projects or pass them on

 Try your hardest to finish up projects, or at least your part in them.
-If this isn’t possible (and often it isn’t) make sure to hand over your work properly to your coworkers.
-Talk with your manager about how this can be accomplished, so that everyone in the team is aware of who is taking on what responsibility.
-Work with your coworkers to make sure they are fully up to speed before your last day.
+If this isn’t possible (and often it isn’t) make sure to hand over your work correctly to your coworkers.
+Talk with your manager about how this can be accomplished.
+That way, everyone on the team will be aware of who is taking on what responsibility.
+Work with your coworkers to make sure they are entirely up to speed before your last day.

-This may include writing up notes or transition documents.
+Part of this process could include writing up notes or transition documents.
 You may need to detail out processes you follow.
 Hand over as much knowledge as possible.
-Go the extra mile to make sure everyone is prepared for your departure, it won’t go unnoticed.
+Go the extra mile to make sure everyone is prepared for your departure.
+It won’t go unnoticed.

 7. Play it cool if you have a farewell party